abadiet/PNEATM/README.md

 To address these limitations, the primary goal of **PNEATM** is to provide a substantial memory capacity and the ability to handle various forms of data.
 This enhancement is intended to allow for the utilization of larger neuroevolution networks and to enhance their capabilities through the implementation of a memory system."

 ## Dependencies
-This code depends on both SFML and spdlog libraries:
+This code depends on both SFML (for graphics) and spdlog (for logs) libraries:
 - [SFML install](https://www.sfml-dev.org/download.php)
 - [spdlog install](https://github.com/gabime/spdlog)